 If you choose to do the loop and prefer steeper uphill and gradual downhill (like me), I highly recommend hiking in the clockwise direction we hiked.

 Linda Lakes was one of the few that didn’t have ice on it during our late June trip.
 It was incredibly blue and would be a good choice for beginner hikers and those with kids since it requires very little elevation gain.
 It’s also a nice hike because you can make a loop out of it.
 We departed the Le Relais Shelter towards Elizabeth Parker Hut.
 At the Hut, we hung a right and hiked up to Morning Glory Lakes.
 Once at Linda Lake, we stayed left and skirted the south side of Linda Lake.
 Towards the end of the lake, you’ll have to navigate through a very short boulder section.
 Don’t be detoured…the best views of Linda Lake are coming at the Southwest tip of the Lake.

 From Linda Lake, it took about 30 minutes until we reached Cathedral Lakes.
-Vera Lakes are right below, but the trail to them wasn’t maintained and had a lot of downed trees during our visit.
+Vera Lakes are right below, but the trail to them wasn’t maintained and had a lot of downed trees during our visit in 2017.

 For those who are feeling adventurous, you can continue up to Cathedral Basin, where you’ll get views of Morning Glory, Linda Lakes, and widespread views of the valley.
 We ate lunch up here and thought it was well worth the effort.
 Getting here requires a steep ascent up short switchbacks and a little bit of route finding.
 Make sure to bring a topo map.

 This hike to Opabin Prospect led to my favorite lookout out of all of the trails I hiked at Lake O’Hara.
 The 4 mile (6.5 km) Opabin Plateau Circuit offers widespread alpine views, lush meadows, and a gorgeous glacial lake at the halfway point.